vgwb/Antura_arabic/docs/Architecture.md

 - [Logging](Modules/Logging.md) the implementation and use of the Logging System.
 - [MiniGame](Modules/MiniGame.md) how a MiniGame works, how to create new ones and link them to the core application.
 - [Player Profile](Modules/PlayerProfile.md) how the Player Profile Manager works, a subsystem that allows the use of several profiles on the same device.
-- [Teacher](Modules/Teacher.md) how the Teacher System works.
+- [Teacher AI](Modules/Teacher.md) how the Teacher System works.
 This subsystem is responsible for providing learning content data to the minigames.